VirtualPhoneNumber/sms-activate.app/en/get-started.md

+---
+layout: default
+title: "Get Started with SMS-Activate.app - Your Privacy, Our Priority"
+description: "SMS Activate - your reliable service for obtaining virtual phone numbers for SMS verification without disclosing personal details.
+Learn how to start using our service."
+lang: en
+permalink: /get-started
+---

 # Get Started with Private Phone Bot on Telegram 🚀

 Welcome to the ultimate guide for using **Private Phone Bot**, your go-to solution for managing virtual phone numbers directly within Telegram.
 Whether you need a number for SMS verification, call forwarding, or maintaining your privacy, our bot has got you covered.